maximmillion/TitanicSurvival/README.md

 # TitanicSurvival
 Predicts the probability of survival on the Titantic.

-Made from Google Colaboratory and TensorFlow Learning Documentation
+Made with Google Colaboratory and TensorFlow Learning Documentation